Bar Study Loans

 Before You Apply — Research, Budget, and Prepare

 - Research: Review the lenders/banks that offer bar study loans and compare your options.
-Read through their websites and reach out to them directly if you have any questions.
+To assist students in searching for Bar Study Loans, we have provided you with ElmSelect’s loan search tool.
+This tool allows students to review and compare multiple lenders and loan products easily.
+Note that you are not required to choose a lender listed in ElmSelect.
+Reach out to the lender directly if you have any questions.
 It’s also a good idea to order a free copy of your credit history from AnnualCreditReport.com.
 Look it over, fix any errors, and do what you can to improve your credit so you can get the best possible terms on your bar study loan.

 - Budget: Review your current monthly expenses.
 Can you reduce these temporarily?
 Do you have other resources you could use before (or instead of) a bar study loan?
 Can family help?
 Calculate how much you will need to borrow to cover your costs while studying for the bar, and consider building in a small cushion for emergencies.